 Follow this link to see some cool websites to support your child's learning.

 In the time your child is in Year 1 and 2 they will have had two sessions of training.

-In the time your child is in Year 3-6 they will have 8 swimming lessons each year at Cannons Creek Pool.
+In the time your child is in Year 3-6 they will have 8 swimming lessons each year at the arena pool.
 This is paid for from our Kiwi sports funding and a small cost from whanau.

 Te Manawa is a creative play area that has been built for the purpose of providing experiences for children to learn through hands-on play and exploration.
 There are many aspects of creative play that promote learning and development in children.
 It is important for children to express themselves in many different ways; creative play is an important part of this.

 Te Manawa provides the ideal opportunity for teachers and students to develop relationships.
 Creative play encourages many of the key competencies and values of the New Zealand Curriculum (Innovation, Inquiry, Curiosity, Thinking, Managing self, Relating to others, Participating and contributing).
 Some of the many activities that are offered in Te Manawa are: microscopes and magnets, woodwork and construction, playdough, roleplay, painting and craft, musical instruments, building blocks and lego, cooking and waterplay.

 Traffic wardens operate at the school gates on our crossing each morning from 8.30am to 8.50am and from 3.00pm to 3.15pm.
 Parents supervise road patrol in the mornings.
 Parents are requested not to bring cars up the drive onto the school property and to observe rules relating to double parking and yellow lines.
 Please do not do U-Turns, or double-park along the stretch of road that our warden’s patrol, as this obstructs their view while they are establishing safe times for our students to cross the road.